 What is Washing Soda?

-If your citrus tree has leaves that are a sickly yellow color, a presenter on Gardening Australia recommends the use of washing soda to fix it.
-Simply measure out about 50 grams of washing soda per meter of tree height, and place in 3-4 shallow holes around the tree’s drip line.
+If your citrus tree has leaves that are a sickly yellow color, a presenter on Gardening Australia recommends the use of sodium carbonate to fix it.
+Simply measure out about 50 grams of per meter of tree height, and place in 3-4 shallow holes around the tree’s drip line.
 Too easy.

 Are you unable to source washing soda at your local pharmacy?
-Baking soda is washing soda's close cousin and with some small tweaks you can change the chemical makeup of baking soda to turn it into washing soda.
+Bicarbonate of soda (also known as baking soda) is washing soda’s close cousin and with some small tweaks you can change the chemical make up of baking soda to turn it into washing soda.

 You can make your own by slowly heating baking soda.